 These themes are woven together to develop the school's model for advanced generalist practice.
 The model incorporates the values and multiple role capability the social worker brings to each intervention.
 Whatever the setting or client, advanced generalist practitioners are prepared to bring evidence-based practice skills to bear in each intervention.
 The complex and changing practice environments require effective practitioners to have the ability to fulfill multiple practice roles, including: administrator, advocate, broker, case manager, lobbyist, policy practitioner, researcher, supervisor, therapist, and more.

 For more information see the journal departmental website.

 Founded in 1996, the Fairmount Folio is a history journal which publishes the work of students at Wichita State University.
 It is published by the Gamma Rho Chapter of the national history honorary, Phi Alpha Theta and the Department of History at Wichita State University.
 Topics have included American, European, Asian cultural, political, economic, and social themes, from ancient to modern times, but are not limited to any geographical region.

 Kansas English is the peer-reviewed journal of the Kansas Association of Teachers of English (KATE).
 It publishes articles and materials on subjects of interest to English teachers, including scholarly articles, reflective/practitioner essays, opinion pieces, interviews, book reviews, and creative works (including photos and artwork).
+The editor is Dr. Katie Cramer, Professor of English Education at Wichita State University.
 Kansas English is published annually.